The Good Shepherd (film): Development

 De Niro took the project to Universal Pictures, where producer Graham King agreed to help finance the $110 million budget.
 Initially, they had a deal with Leonardo DiCaprio, who was interested in playing the film's protagonist Edward Wilson.
-De Niro planned to begin production in early 2005, but DiCaprio had to back out due to his scheduling conflict while filming The Departed for Martin Scorsese.
+De Niro planned to begin production in early 2005, but DiCaprio had to back out because of his scheduling conflict while filming The Departed for Martin Scorsese.
 At this point, King and his backers left the project.

-De Niro approached Matt Damon, who was also appearing in The Departed but whose time was than DiCaprio.
+De Niro approached Matt Damon, who was also appearing in The Departed but whose time was less than DiCaprio.
 De Niro would have to wait only six months to do the film with him.
 Initially, Damon had to turn down De Niro's offer because he was scheduled to shoot Steven Soderbergh's The Informant!.
-But, after Soderbergh agreed to a delay, Damon could sign on to star as Edward Wilson.
+However, after Soderbergh agreed to a delay, Damon could sign on to star as Edward Wilson.
 James G. Robinson's Morgan Creek Productions agreed to help finance the film with a budget under $90 million.
 Many of the principal actors, Damon included, would have to waive their usual salaries to keep costs down.

-De Niro was not interested in making an action spy movie.
-"I just like it when things happen for a reason.
+De Niro was not interested in making an action spy movie: "I just like it when things happen for a reason.
 So I want to downplay the violence, depict it in a muted way.
 In those days, it was a gentlemen's game."
-He and Roth were also both interested in showing how absolute power corrupted the leaders of the CIA.
+Both he and Roth were also interested in showing how absolute power corrupted the leaders of the CIA.
 Early in production, De Niro said in an interview, "They tried to do what they thought was right.
 And then, as they went on, they became overconfident and started doing things that are not always in our best interests."

 In preparation for the film, De Niro watched spy films like The Spy Who Came In From the Cold and The Third Man, and the Smiley's People miniseries.
 He also hired retired CIA officer Milton Bearden to serve as a technical adviser on the film.
 They had initially worked together on Meet the Parents, in which De Niro played a retired CIA officer.

 Bearden agreed to take De Niro through Afghanistan to the north-west frontier of Pakistan and into Moscow for a guided tour of intelligence gathering.
 Damon also spent time with Bearden, visited several of the locations depicted in the film, and read several books on the CIA.
 Bearden ensured that the historical aspects were correct even as they were hidden by a fictional approach.